Practice as Assessment

 | Unguided assessment | "Show me you can do it" | Watches and scores, no guidance offered |

-| Certification | "Prove competency" | Records outcome, timestamp, accuracy to audit log |
+| Certification | "Prove competency" | Records outcome and accuracy |

 Status